HengkangWang/News-System/README.md

 # News-System
-Realized a news press system by java
+Realized a news press system by java on Tomcat